Workday/metajava/README.md

 Metajava is a collection of utilities that make writing annotation processors and code generation easier.

-You can use metajava in your project by adding the following lines to you `build.gradle` file.
+You can use metajava in your project by adding the following lines to you `build.gradle` file, replacing `$metajava_version` with the latest version number.

 ```
 repositories {